Skip to main content

 What is the average mobile page load speed for remodeling websites?

-The typical remodeling homepage loads its biggest visible element in about 10.16s on a phone.
+On a phone, the average remodeling homepage takes about 10.16s to load its biggest visible element.
+That's the mean.
+The median is faster at 7.57s, but a long tail of very heavy sites pulls the average up.
 Google's threshold for "good" is 2.5s; over 4s is officially "poor."
-So the average remodeling site sits well into Google's poor band.
-The trade leans heavily on heavy gallery photography.
+So even the median remodeling site sits well into Google's poor band.
+The trade leans heavily on gallery photography.
 Unoptimized hero images and uncompressed before-and-after carousels are the most common reason.
 Google's page-experience guidance says slow pages get dropped in search rankings.

 Source: Google Lighthouse 13.3.0 (mobile), Fervor Studio, Contractor CRO Index 2026 (n=146 remodeling brands)